PRB spot coal prices

 Coal prices in the Appalachian region

-During the week ended January 19, 2017, Central Appalachian coal prices came in at $56.05 per short ton.
-That’s the same as at the end of the previous week.
+During the week ended December 22, 2016, Central Appalachian coal prices came in at $56.05 per short ton, which is the same as at the end of the previous week.

-The Appalachian region, located in the Eastern United States, is the oldest coal-producing region in the country.
-Of all the coal-producing regions, the Appalachian region is affected most by natural gas price movements.
-However, because Appalachian coal prices are already down to marginal costs, they show a reduced correlation with natural gas prices.
+The Appalachian region, which is located in the Eastern United States, is the oldest coal-producing region in the country.
+Of all the coal-producing regions, this region is affected most by natural gas price movements.
+However, because Appalachian coal prices have already fallen to marginal costs, they show a reduced correlation with natural gas prices.